 |Go to >> | Annual Dues | Newsletter | Yosemite West Emergency Telephone Tree | Privacy ||

 The goals of YWPHI are communication and represention.
+YWPHI strives for the improvement and betterment of all facilities and services within the area and to promote and encourage maximum community and civic spirit and foster good will and friendship among all residents of Yosemite West.
 YWPHI sponsors events such as the annual picnics which allow you to meet and get to know other owners.
 These events are also forums for distribution of news and advice from relevant agencies such as Yosemite National Park rangers, California firefighters, and Mariposa county officials.
-YWPHI directors also foster communication and representation of Yosemite West owners’ interests to Mariposa county officials and committees for important neighborhood issues such as public works (water, sewer, roads), law enforcement (sheriff), and zoning regulations (rental transient occupancy tax).
+YWPHI directors also foster communication and representation of Yosemite West owners’ interests to Mariposa county officials and committees for important neighborhood issues.

 New property owners have recently been sent a Welcome Letter explaining YWPHI.